 Eucalyptus leaves are leathery and hang from the branches.
-They are often long, narrow, and spear-shaped, although some species have wider and more rounded leaves.
-Some species of eucalyptus produce copious amounts of oil, which is volatile as well as aromatic.
+They are often long, narrow, and spear-shaped, although some species (including the rainbow eucalyptus) have wider and more rounded leaves.
+Some species in the genus produce copious amounts of oil, which is volatile as well as aromatic.
 When a large number of trees grow near each other, the evaporated oil sometimes forms a mist in the air.

 Why Does the Rainbow Eucalyptus Have a Colourful Trunk?